M-STARX/Guide/docs/source/motorcontroller-challenge.rst

 Let’s test if the rotary encoder is working using the :download:`TestEncoder <./code/TestEncoder.ino>` file.
 Download the program and open it in Arduino.

-Make sure to define ENCA and ENCB with whatever digital pins you connected them to (ie: #define ENCA 4).
+Make sure to define ENCA as pin 2 and ENCB as pin 3.
 Once that’s done, verify and upload the program then open the serial monitor (Tools > Serial Monitor).
 Rotate the encoder left and right to see if the two values change, if they do then the encoder should be working.
 Another test you can try is to use the serial plotter instead of the serial monitor to see the graphs of the encoders.

 **Testing Position Control**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~